sales-and-marketing

 The Bottom Line

-With 60% exposure but only 37/100 risk, retail marketing managers exemplify the AI augmentation story.
+With 60% exposure but only 37% risk, retail marketing managers exemplify the AI augmentation story.
 AI handles the execution layer; humans own the strategy layer.
 The role is changing dramatically, but it is not shrinking — it is becoming more strategic, more data-informed, and more valuable.
+The retail marketing managers who treat AI as a co-pilot will define the next decade of the discipline.
+Those who resist will find themselves managing campaigns that AI has already optimized past their input.

 _This analysis is AI-assisted, based on data from the Anthropic Economic Index and supplementary labor market research.
 For methodology details, visit our AI Disclosure page._